boschresearch/syscallm/README.md

 ### Basic Usage

+The basic usage of SyscaLLM is compiled in `scripts/run.sh`, which includes the following steps (1 to 3):

 #### 1. Generate Test Cases with LLMs

 To understand the details of LLM-based test generation, see [`llm-syscall/README.md`](llm-syscall/README.md) for information on: